 HCBS Spending Plan funding for TBI will be provided to the TBI Program sites selected through the current RFA process to expand their capacity beginning in early 2022 for encumbrance or expenditure until March 31, 2024.
 Through an additional RFA process, DOR will award up to six (6) additional TBI sites in unserved/underserved in early 2022 for encumbrance or expenditure until March 31, 2024.

-DOR will hire an Associate Governmental Program Analyst position to support the TBI Program HCBS Spending Plan initiative with anticipated expenditures beginning November 2021.
+DOR will hire a staff position to support the TBI Program HCBS Spending Plan initiative with anticipated expenditures beginning February 2022.

 2. States should explain how they intend to sustain such activities beyond March 31, 2024.